 If someone infringes on a patent that you own, you should be able to prevail in a patent infringement action.
 Often, however, the patent owner and the alleged infringer negotiate a settlement rather than going through a full trial.
 If your case does go to trial, and you receive a finding of infringement, you likely will get damages to compensate you for the losses caused by the infringement.
-The court also may award injunctive relief, which is discussed further here.
+The court also may award injunctive relief.

 Reasonable Royalties and Lost Profits